travel Tips"...to make your sailing charter vacation easier, safer and more memorable."

 Getting to know you

 On your arrival you will be welcomed by the Captain and Chef who will show you around the boat and let you settle into your cabins.
-Depending on the specific Covid-19 protocols current on the date of your arrival he might also ask you to disinfect your hands and take your tempeture.
 The Captain will explain some do’s and don’ts and ask about your special interests for the cruise.
 This is your chance to plot the course for where you want to go and what you want to do.
 The Captain has extensive knowledge of the islands and will be able to give you lots of ideas and help of places to see and entertainment to join in, including taking the helm and trimming the sails if you wish.
 Remember though, the captain is responsible for the yacht and those aboard, and has the final word in all decisions.